TeaqariaWTF/Dnscrypt-Proxy-Maintenance-Script-Android-SH-/README.md

 ### Restart DNSCrypt-Proxy (Function)

-*No submenu, its simply a function that will just restart dnscrypt-proxy, recommended aftr performing most fucntions, theres a reminder after most functions to do this*
+*No submenu, its simply a function that will just restart dnscrypt-proxy, recommended aftr performing most functions, theres a reminder after most functions to do this*

 ### Project Stats ###